Constantin Westchiloff: United States

+Reception

 A catalog of the Lehman Collection of the Metropolitan Museum, New York, describes Westchiloff's paintings from his time in Russia as naturalistic and notes that Westchiloff did not explore ideas of Russian avant-garde movements — neither Suprematism nor Constructivism (art).
 Another curator states that Westchiloff's work — particularly after his travels in western Europe and America — is closest to Impressionism in style.

+One biographer has intriguingly described Westchiloff as "an enigmatic character".